temporalio/documentation/docs/cloud/how-to-manage-namespaces-in-temporal-cloud.md

 To list Namespaces:

-- On the left side of the window, click **Namespaces**.
+- On the left side of the window, select **Namespaces**.

-To edit a Namespace (including custom Search Attributes, certificates, certificate filters, and permissions), find the Namespace and do either of the following:
+To edit a Namespace (including custom Search Attributes, certificates, certificate filters, permissions, and users), find the Namespace and do either of the following:

-- On the right end of the Namespace row, click the three vertical dots (⋮).
+- On the right end of the Namespace row, select the three vertical dots (⋮).
 Click **Edit**.
-- Click the Namespace name.
-In the top-right portion of the page, click **Edit**.
+- Select the Namespace name.
+In the top-right portion of the page, select **Edit**.

 On the **Edit** page, you can do the following: